sierratjv/Batstone_Lab_UNIX_Tutorial/unix_workshop.md

 cp * ffile

-cp -u [a-e]file gfile (-u flag is an update flag, only copy if things are new or not existed)

-cp -u [a-e]file hfile gfile
+cp -u file2 file1 (u is update, file2 must be newer than file1 to copy, file1 will be overwritten)

-cp -pr (preserve)
+cp -pr file1 file2 (overwrite file2 with file1)

-cp -r (recurs, go down a dirctory and copy everything)
+cp -r (recurs, go down a dirctory and copy everything, copy a directory to another directory)

 ## mv
 mv bfile cfile

 ## cat

 ## rev
-reverse
+revese the lines in a file

 ## more, less
 read how big is your screen, and gives a screenful information, hit enter gives one lines, hit 10 gives 10 lines, /words searches for words (type n search the next word), q (control + D) for get out